-Drosophyllum is a type of carnivorous plant having single genre, Drosophyllum lusitanicum (Portuguese sundew or dewy pine).
-It looks akin to the related group Drosera (the sundews), and to the more distant cousin Byblis (the rainbow plants).
+Drosophyllum is a type of carnivorous plant having a single genre, Drosophyllum lusitanicum (Portuguese sundew or dewy pine).
+It looks akin to the related group Drosera (the sundews) and to the more distant cousin Byblis (the rainbow plants).

 |Family||Drosophyllaceae Chrtek, Slavikova & Studnicka|